AdaCore/aws/readme.txt

 Changes
 -------

-Here are the main changes since AWS 2.3.0 :
+New features are described into the file docs/features.

+Listed below are some minor enhancements and fixes:

    - Default INSTALL location is set to the GNAT compiler found in the PATH.
      This means that by default there is no need to change INSTALL in